-Ferrets (Mustela furo) are natural predators of rodents, so there’s no need to train ferrets to catch rats.
-Some owners use a hunting technique known as ‘ferreting’ to direct rats toward a predetermined trap.
+Ferrets (Mustela furo) are natural predators of rodents, so there’s no need to train them to catch rats.
+However, some owners use ‘ferreting’ to direct rats toward a predetermined trap.

 Instinctually, ferrets are good at hunting and catching rats in their burrows.